Back to the home page

 Speed up your wireless internet by disabling the WiFi power management

-2. For some wireless chipsets, a simple tweak is sufficient for noticeably increasing the connection quality of your wireless internet, thus speeding up your internet usage.
-Namely disabling the power management for the wireless chipset (don't worry: you'll disable it for that chipset alone, not systemwide!).This WiFi power management can cause frequently recurring disconnects, so you're better off without it.
+2. For some wireless chipsets, a simple tweak is sufficient for noticeably increasing the connection quality of your wireless internet, thus speeding it up.
+Namely disabling the power saving for the wireless chipset (don't worry: you'll disable it for that chipset alone, not systemwide!).This WiFi power saving, sometimes called Power Management, can cause frequently recurring disconnects.
+So you're better off without it.
 The price you pay is obviously an increase in power consumption, although this increase isn't big.

 (You can launch a terminal window like this: *Click*)